phenixphp/phenix-docs/src/guide/getting_started.md

 php phenix make:controller UserController -a
 ```

-The controller will have following content:
+The controller will have the following content:

 ```php
 <?php